 Dynamic filter service

-“A byproduct (of the filter) is taking most of the alkalinity out which produces great coffee, and great iced tea,” added Nelson.
+"A byproduct (of the filter) is taking all the alkalinity out which produces great coffee, and great iced tea," added Nelson.

 Filtered drinking water market is growing

-A new company, Apiqe, is offering water that can be made individually for the end user.
-“Office employees drink, on average, 10 times more water than coffee,” said John Margaritis, president of sales at Apiqe.
+A new company on the water scene, Apiqe, is offering water that can be made individually for the end user.
+"Office employees drink, on average, 10 times more water than coffee," said John Margaritis, president-sales at Apiqe.

-The Apiqe unit is described as a countertop water dispenser, which serves room temperature, chilled, or hot water in a single serving.
-The end user can add sparkling water and/or flavor enhancers.
+The Apiqe unit is described as a countertop water dispenser, which serves room temperature, chilled or hot water in a single-serving.
+The end user can add sparkling water and/or flavor enhancers as well.